Robert Vansittart, 1st Baron Vansittart: Film career

 Vansittart was a close friend of producer Alexander Korda.
 He helped Korda with the financing of London Films.
 His barony's territorial designation was of Denham, the parish where London Films had its studio and he owned Denham Place.
 Vansittart contributed to four motion pictures.

 He wrote the screenplay for Wedding Rehearsal (1932), contributed dialogue to Sixty Glorious Years (1938) and, under the pseudonym "Robert Denham", provided song lyrics for Korda's The Thief of Bagdad (1940) and Jungle Book (1942), in collaboration with the noted Hungarian composer Miklós Rózsa with whom he also wrote the concert musical work for voices, "Beast of Burden" (1940).

 Personal life

 Vansittart married his first wife, Gladys Robinson-Duff (née Heppenheimer), daughter of General William C. Heppenheimer, of the United States, in 1921.
-They had one daughter, the Honourable Cynthia Vansittart (born 1922).
+They had one daughter, the Honourable Cynthia Vansittart (1922–2023).
 Gladys died in 1928.
 He married his second wife, Sarita Enriqueta Ward, daughter of the explorer and sculptor Herbert Ward, of Paris, and widow of Sir Colville Barclay, on 29 July 1931.
 They lived in London and at Denham Place, Denham, Buckinghamshire.
 He died in February 1957, age 75, and the barony became extinct.